pivotal/docs-tap/supply-chain/platform-engineering/how-to/supply-chain-authoring/construct-with-cli.hbs.md

 ## Prerequisites

-You will need the following CLI tools installed on your local machine:
+Istall the following CLI tools on your local machine:

 - [Tanzu CLI](../../../../install-tanzu-cli.hbs.md#install-tanzu-cli)
 - [Tanzu Supplychain CLI plug-in](../../how-to/install-the-cli.hbs.md)

-You will need the following Packages installed on the Tanzu Application Platform cluster that you will be using to author your first supply chain:
+You need the following Packages installed on the Tanzu Application Platform cluster that you use to author your first supply chain:

 - [Tanzu Supply Chain](../../how-to/installing-supply-chain/about.hbs.md) and the out of the box catalog component packages.
 To confirm if the correct packages are installed, run the following command and see if the following packages are installed and reconciled successfully.